metrobuzz-com-ng/metronode/README.md

 ### Validation

-Your project name must meet the following standard
+Your project name must meet the following naming standard

 1. Use letters
 2. Not contain random symbols (but it can include an underscore)